According to Google, a webinar is a "seminar conducted over the Internet." While that webinar definition is true, a webinar is more than that.

 One of the first choices, you’ll have to make is your webinar platform.
 There's no shortage of webinar platforms to choose from, ranging from free to paid, depending on your budget.

-Almost all of the paid platforms offer interactive features such as live chat, polls, the ability to share your screen and your webcam, and more.
+Almost all the paid platforms offer interactive features such as live chat, polls, the ability to share your screen and your webcam, and more.
 They also offer the ability to record the webinar and set up an automatic replay schedule.
 The price will depend on the number of participants that show up live.
 Some of the most popular platforms include WebinarJam, Webinar Ninja, Demio, and others.

 If you’re on a budget, you can use YouTube Live to host a webinar for free.
 For this, you'll need to set up a YouTube channel first.
-The downside of using YouTube Live is that you can't set up an automatic replay of the recorded webinar, but you can download the recording from your YouTube channel and repurpose it as a digital product.
+The downside of using YouTube Live is that you can't set up an automatic replay of the recorded webinar.
+But you can download the recording from your YouTube channel and repurpose it as a digital product.

 Lastly, your internet connection will play a role in the quality of your webinar.
-Ideally, you want your download and upload speeds to be between a minimum of 4 Mbps and optimum speed of 15 Mbps.
+Ideally, you want your download and upload speeds to be between a minimum of 4 Mbps and an optimum speed of 15 Mbps.

 Test your internet speed with a tool like SpeedTest.net and talk to your ISP about the possibility of upgrading your plan if need be.

 The following tutorial explains how to set up and run a webinar: